The Millennium Development Goals

 We need your help to raise both awareness and funds to enable us to continue our vital work.
 There are a lot of ways you can make a difference:

-Like us on Facebook or Tweet about our work – this can help us raise awareness – all you need to do is click on the links towards the top of the page!
+Like us on Facebook or Tweet about our work – this can help us raise awareness – all you need to do is click on the links towards the bottom of the page!

 Sign up for our newsletter to learn more about our work – we’ll also send you ideas on fundraising and other ways to get involved – just enter your details to the right of this page.